goodlyrottenapple/calculus-toolbox/_posts/2015-04-24-calculus-encoding.md

 ### Rule Macro

 The macro 'rule' is a special rule that gets added to any generated calculus by default.
-The motivation for the macro rule arises form the notion of derived rules in a calculus.
+The motivation for the macro rule arises from the notion of derived rules in a calculus.
 Since derived rules can be used quite frequently, the Scala UI provides an easy way to create macros that can be applied in a similar fashion to the defined rules of the calculus.
 These macros represent snippets of proof tree skeletons where the sequents contain free variables to be substituted for by concrete terms, when applied.

 - - -